Ritiksingh70045/Car_Rental/README.md

-Developed a supercar rental platform where users can list their own cars for rent and also book available cars listed by others.
-Enabled real-time availability checks based on selected pickup and return dates, ensuring smooth and conflict-free bookings.
+Built a car rental platform allowing users to earn by listing their cars for rent, while also enabling them to book luxury cars from others , eliminating third-party involvement.
+Integrated real-time availability checks for conflict-free bookings based on selected pickup and return dates.